openscript/r.obin.ch/content/data/pages/imprint.en.md

 # Imprint

-The identity of the owner is stated below.
+The identity of the owner of this website is stated below.

 Robin Bühler
 c/o openscript GmbH